Lambda Calculus

 $$\lambda x.(e \space x) \Leftrightarrow e \quad x \notin FV(e)$$

-Just eliminate a redundant $\lambda$-abstraction
+Just eliminate a redundant $\lambda$-abstraction$\delta$-conversion:

 This rule define conversion of built-in constrants and functions, for example,